ALI-BIT-2002/-MTK-Fastboot-ADB-Tool-with-FRP-/README.md

 ```
 Extract from fastboot rom only for MTK devices.
 If any file is missing, it will be skipped and reported as such.
 Flashing stops if any partition fails.
+ tested on  Infinix ZERO 30 5G (X6731), not sure about the other
 ---

 ### ⚠️ Warnings